Gift Acceptance Policies

 Right to Return a Gift

-UNICEF USA may return a gift to a donor and discontinue donor recognition benefits if UNICEF USA determines that the gift:
+UNICEF USA may return a gift to a donor and discontinue donor recognition benefits if UNICEF USA determines the gift:

 • Violates the organization’s legal or ethical obligations.